nidza07/nidza07.github.io/QC-docs/general usage.md

 Here, 1000 miles of course is the game name, but (1/4) refers to the number of available tables.
 The first number, 1, means that only one table is waiting for players.
 The second number, 4, means that there are 4 tables in total.
 Those other 3 remaining tables are already playing a game in progress, and you can of course join to watch the game.

 Note: You may not see all 4 tables.
-If the privacy settings of the table master do not allow you to join, that table will not be visible in your list of tables.
+If the privacy settings of the table master do not allow you to join, or the table master blocked you, that table will not be visible in your list of tables.

 If a table has too many people on it, they may not be displayed in the list.
 Instead, you will be told about the first few people, and then the remaining total number.
 If you still want to view the full list, you can press the ```Right arrow``` on that table to expand it and see the complete list.